Philote-MDO/Philote-MDO/doc/intro.md

 relationship to the ansible network in Orson Scott Card's Ender novels (Ender's Game, Speaker for the Dead, etc.).
-In the series, Philotes are the most elementary building block in the universe and are used to enable faster than light communications via the ansible network.
+In the series, Philotes are the most elementary building block in the universe and are used to enable faster than light communications over vast distances via the ansible network.

 ## License Overview and Philosophy